MCL Tear Midtown St. Louis, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is essential for recovery before and after surgery.
 At Axes Physical Therapy in Midtown St. Louis, MO, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
-Post-surgery, our Midtown St. Louis, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
-This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.
+Post-surgery, our Midtown St. Louis, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
+This comprehensive approach guarantees you can resume your regular activities swiftly and securely.

 Midtown St. Louis, MO Physical Therapy for MCL Tears

-Physical therapy in Midtown St. Louis, MO plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
+Physical therapy in Midtown St. Louis, MO is essential for recovering from an MCL tear, focusing on restoring knee function, strength, and mobility.
 At Axes Physical Therapy in Midtown St. Louis, MO, our approach includes:

 Our therapists use a variety of techniques, such as manual therapy, therapeutic exercises, and modalities like ultrasound or electrical stimulation, to promote healing and expedite recovery.
 Each program is individualized to address your specific needs, ensuring you achieve the best possible outcome.